danbev/learning-ai/notes/ggml-quantization.md

 First we need to calculate the delta which is defined as:
 ```
 org_values = {0.2, 0.3, 0.4, 0.5}

 delta = max_value / 15
 delta = 0.5 / 15
 delta ~ 0.0333
 ```
+This means that all values in my set of floating point numbers will be divided by this delta so that they will be able to be represented by one of the number in the range from 0-15.
+And the max value will be mapped to the value 15 because 0.0333 * 15 = 0.4995 ~ 0.5

 The we quantize using the formula:
 ```
 quantized_value = round(org_value / delta)